Anna210913/Day1_Python/README.md

 # Band Name Generator
-A simple Python script that generates random band names.
+This simple project creates fun, random band names, a playful way to practice user input and string manipulation.

 ## What I learned
 - Basic input/output in Python